 Among the best places to visit in Alberta, Lake Louise is stunning in any season.
-Although the area is more popular for winter activities like alpine & cross-country skiing, visiting Lake Louise in autumn is also a fantastic idea!
+The area is most popular for winter activities like alpine & cross-country skiing.
+But visiting Lake Louise in autumn is also a fantastic idea!

-To catch the top Lake Louise tourist attractions at their very best in autumn, spend the night in Lake Louise and wake up before the sun rises to see the lake, the forest, and the surrounding mountains bathed in a soft golden light.
+To catch the top Lake Louise tourist attractions at their very best in autumn, spend the night in Lake Louise.
+Wake up before the sun rises to see the lake, the forest, and the surrounding mountains bathed in a soft golden light.

-Fall will also be your last chance in the hiking season to tackle the Lake Agnes Trail, among the best hiking trails in Lake Louise.
+Fall also marks the winding down of the Lake Louise hiking season.
+It will also be your last chance to tackle the Lake Agnes Trail, one of the best hiking trails in Lake Louise.
 The famous Lake Agnes Teahouse usually closes in September.
 Time is of the essence!

-Located about a half an hour north of Lake Louise on the Icefields Parkway, Bow Lake sits among the largest lakes in Banff National Park and is near the top of the list of what to see in Banff in fall.
+Bow Lake is located about a half an hour north of Lake Louise on the Icefields Parkway.
+Bow Lake sits among the largest lakes in Banff National Park and is near the top of the list of what to see in Banff in fall.

 To experience Bow Lake at its best, hop onto the Bow Glacier Falls Trail.
-The hiking trail runs from the northern shores of Bow Lake to its southwestern corner before heading further southward through a valley towards the falls.
+The hiking trail runs from the northern shores of Bow Lake to its southwestern corner.
+From here, it heads southward through a valley towards Bow Glacier Falls.

 Among the most accessible hikes from Banff Town, Sulphur Mountain is a great place to visit all year-round.
-Heading up to the summit of Sulphur Mountain is especially fun in the autumn shoulder season as the tourism numbers slip to more manageable levels and the Bow Valley becomes awash in gentle fall colours.
+Hiking to the summit of Sulphur Mountain is especially fun in the autumn shoulder season.
+In fall, tourism numbers slip to more manageable levels.
+The Bow Valley also becomes awash in gentle fall colours.

 Thanks to the milder temperatures, tackling the Sulphur Mountain Trail is a fantastic idea in September and October.
 There’s often a sprinkling of snow along the trail by the end of October, creating a magical scene to behold.